sumanrox/hasher/README.md

 ## Acknowledgments

-I would like to express our gratitude to the following open-source libraries and tools that made this project possible:
+I would like to express my gratitude to the following open-source libraries and tools that made this project possible:

 - [tqdm](https://github.com/tqdm/tqdm): A fast, extensible progress bar for Python and CLI, used to provide a progress bar during password hashing.